 A rookie mistake, is that the business owner tries to do everything themselves, and they’re starting something and not following through.
 Again, this is why you need a Systems Champion and thinking about what the business owner’s job actually is.

 Dan Sullivan’s strategic coach talks about how we need to make it up, make it real, and then make it recur.
 So we make it up, we come up with the idea, we solve the big problem, then we make it real.
 We deliver that to the first client or two, we get it off the ground, we get the traction, then we need to make it recur.
 Typically, the business owner needs to be involved in making it up and maybe even making it real.
 But to make it recur, it’s best left to Systems Champion.

-Of all the clients that I’ve worked with that have had tremendous success with systematology when I’m doing the one-on-one type work, they all have Systems Champions.
-Whether it’s Chris and he has Rachel, who is a junior accountants who worked with a systemologist, followed along, learned the steps, and then became their systems champion.
-Whether it’s Dave Porter from Portovac who found Kane, who was an apprentice, who was working out of the office, who became their systems champion and completely transformed the business, whether it’s Henry and Bruce from oh crap.
-And they hired their virtual assistant who became their systems champion, who took over this most important role.
+Of all the clients that I’ve worked with that have had tremendous success with SYSTEMology when I’m doing the one-on-one type work, they all have Systems Champions.
+Whether it’s Chris and he has Rachel, who is a junior accountants who worked with a SYSTEMologist, followed along, learned the steps, and then became their Systems Champion.
+Whether it’s Dave Porter from Portovac who found Kane, who was an apprentice, who was working out of the office, who became their Systems Champion and completely transformed the business, whether it’s Henry and Bruce from oh crap.
+And they hired their virtual assistant who became their Systems Champion, who took over this most important role.
 Because we all know systems are critical for great growing companies and success.
 You need to make sure that you find the right person.